 In 2007, Professors John Cacioppo and Steve Cole discovered that feeling lonely altered people’s genes: it reduced their ability to fight off viruses and increased their risk of inflammatory diseases such as cancer.

-From 2010 to 13, Cole and psychologist Barbara Fredrickson looked for the opposite effect: they studied the genes of people living highly connected, hedonistic lives, as well as the genes of people who lived lives built around purpose.
+From 2010 to 2013, Steve Cole and psychologist Barbara Fredrickson looked for the opposite effect: they studied the genes of people who lived highly connected, hedonistic lives, as well as the genes of people who lived lives built around purpose.

-The point here is that living in line with your purpose not only makes you freer and more focused, it also changes the way your genes express themselves, making you healthier and enabling you to live longer.
+The short term impact is that living in line with your purpose not only makes you freer and more focused and helps you achieve more, it also changes the way your genes express themselves, making you healthier and enabling you to live longer.

 Would you like to reduce your risk of inflammatory diseases?
 Are you living a purposeful life?

 Adapted from Inner Leadership: tools for building inspiration in times of change.

 You can sign up to daily posts here.